+Home | Museum | Wanted | Specs | Previous | Next |

 been labeled "CE/C"), with one press clearing the

-2880 provides a percentage function.
+2880 provides a percentage function, useful for mark-up/mark-down calculations.

 Monroe 2880 Keyboard Detail The 2880 has a printer that prints